Biomaterials and Delivery Systems for Regenerative Medicine

 Various biomaterials are constantly used in tissue engineering and regenerative medicine, and there is still a great need for improvement in this area.
 Biomaterials used in regenerative medicine should be biocompatible and should enable cell adhesion, migration, proliferation, differentiation, and regeneration.
 Biomaterials should mimic the natural structure of the extracellular matrix and represent a physiological microenvironment for cellular functions.
 They should induce tissue regeneration and have adequate biodegradability properties, as well as the ability to deliver bioactive substances if they are used as carriers and delivery systems.
 Prior to potential clinical applications, biomaterials have to be thoroughly tested in preclinical studies using various in vitro cell models and in vivo animal models.

-This Special Issue on "Biomaterials and Models in Regenerative Medicine" encourages authors to submit their original research or review articles that bring newly developed biomaterials, methods, solutions, delivery systems, tissue engineering solutions, and models for regenerative medicine and pharmaceutical purposes.
+This Special Issue on "Biomaterials and Delivery Systems for Regenerative Medicine" encourages authors to submit their original research or review articles that bring newly developed biomaterials, methods, solutions, delivery systems, tissue engineering solutions, and models for regenerative medicine and pharmaceutical purposes.
 Topics include, but are not limited to, the following: biomaterial design and testing, smart biomaterials, biocompatibility testing in vitro, biocompatibility testing in vivo, regenerative potential testing, stem cells, 2D and 3D cell cultures, in vitro cell models for soft and hard tissue regeneration, in vitro cell models for testing drugs and medical devices for regenerative medicine applications, personalized in vitro cell models, matrices and scaffolds for 3D cell models, biomaterials as delivery systems, 3D printing, bioreactors, wound healing, and pharmaceutics in regenerative medicine.
 Additionally, the application of machine learning methods in biomaterial design and testing is welcomed.

 Dr. Sanja Stojanović